SushiLab/IMB_Amplicon_Pipeline/README.md

 In the first step we:

-1. remove forward and reverse primers from the paired-end reads.
+1. Remove forward and reverse primers from the paired-end reads.
-2. remove inserts where either forward or reverse primer is missing (or both)
+2. Remove inserts where either forward or reverse primer is missing (or both).
-3. remove multiple copies of primers --> There are few cases in which primer sequence appears multiple times in a single sequence
+3. Remove multiple copies of primers --> There are few cases in which primer sequence appears multiple times in a single sequence.

 For most cases (excluding blanks) you should see that >90% of sequences survive this step.